How To Create a Writing Routine with a Full-Time Job

 Have I placed writing on hold until summer?
 Nope.

-I’m committed to my writing.
-I have a routine and I’m sticking to it!
+I have a routine, and I’m sticking to it!
 Mostly…

-It wasn’t always so easy though!
-I used to do writing sprints and then stop writing for months or even, yikes, years!
+It wasn’t always easy, though!
+I used to stop writing for months or even, yikes, years!

 Especially after starting my full-time job.
 I couldn’t see a way to fit my passion into a busy work and home life.